PayPal USD Price Down 0% Over Last Week (PYUSD)

-PayPal USD (PYUSD) traded down 0% against the dollar during the 1 day period ending at 20:00 PM Eastern on April 22nd.
-Over the last seven days, PayPal USD has traded down 0% against the dollar.
-PayPal USD has a market cap of $202.47 million and $14.34 million worth of PayPal USD was traded on exchanges in the last 24 hours.
-One PayPal USD token can now be bought for about $1.00 or 0.00001496 BTC on major cryptocurrency exchanges.
+PayPal USD (PYUSD) traded 0% lower against the dollar during the one day period ending at 14:00 PM E.T. on April 24th.
+PayPal USD has a total market capitalization of $202.46 million and $14.49 million worth of PayPal USD was traded on exchanges in the last day.
+During the last week, PayPal USD has traded 0% lower against the dollar.
+One PayPal USD token can now be bought for $1.00 or 0.00001545 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.